udacity/CppND-Capstone-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## New Features Added
 **12/02/2024** - Added a leaderboard.
 The leaderboard is saved to a text file.
 The leaderboard is displayed at the end of the game.
 The leaderboard is sorted by the highest score.
 The leaderboard is limited to the top 10 scores.
-The leaderboard also displays the date and time of the game.The leaderboard also displays the current users score.
+The leaderboard also displays the current users score.

 ## Ideas for future features